 A common thread in the training is teaching self-preservation skills including assertiveness, so kids learn how to stand up for themselves and, as they get older, how to recognize and respond to bullying including cyber-bullying.

 Another Benefit of Social Skills Training: Support

 Everyone responds to social skills training differently, largely based on their age and level of functioning.
 Some need more repetition (more practice); others learn more quickly.

 For most, the training is actually fun because they experience the benefits in real-time … they get to engage with and form bonds with their peers.
 As a result, the learned behaviors become self-reinforcing and group members get support from each other.
 That’s the benefit of positive social interaction, which can be fulfilling in and of itself.

-For more information about social skills training, visit our social skills information page or schedule a consultation for a complimentary 30 minute in-person or phone consultation to discuss social skills training available in your area.
+For more information about social skills training, visit our social skills information page or Request a Consultation for a complimentary 30 minute in-person or phone consultation to discuss social skills training available in your area.